pomSense/yarn-pnp-sls-offline/README.md

 **Failing Scenario:**
 Fails when `--useInProcess` is not used.
-Simply do the following (serverless offline start):
+Simply do below or `serverless offline start`:
 ```
 yarn fails
 ```